Avi Rosenfeld: Commander of the Gaza Division

 In the surprise attack on Israel on October 7, 2023, Palestinian militants from Gaza infiltrated many communities surrounding Gaza, killing over 800 civilians, over 300 soldiers and other security personnel, and abducted over 200 Israelis to Gaza.
 The militants infiltrated the Gaza Division headquarters and controlled it for several hours until the IDF retook control.
 Rosenfeld continued managing the fighting in the sector.

 Rosenfeld announced he was quitting in June after saying he “failed” to protect the Israeli border communities from the attack.

+Rosenfeld resigned as commanding officer of the Gaza Division on June 9, 2024 due to his role in Israel's failures on October 7.

+On November 23, 2025, IDF chief of staff Eyal Zamir dismissed Rosenfeld from reservist duty.

+Rosenfeld's service on October 7 was criticized in the media and by his superiors.
+In September 2025, the Jerusalem Post stated that he had made "terrible decisions" which made the Israeli military's defeat that day "multiple times worse" than it otherwise would have been.
+The newspaper specifically criticized Rosenfeld's alleged refusal to acknowledge the magnitude of the Gaza Division's defeat on the morning of October 7th.